If you're using the Classic builder, you can find that article here.

-8. Now to create the Thank You Screens for each personality type.
-A different Thank You screen is shown depending on the personality type of the respondent (we’ll explain how the logic works in just a second).
-Beardbrand set up six Thank You Screens – one for each personality type and another generic one for non-clear-cut results.
+8. Now to create the Endings for each personality type.
+A different Ending screen is shown depending on the personality type of the respondent (we’ll explain how the logic works in just a second).
+Beardbrand set up six Endings – one for each personality type and another generic one for non-clear-cut results.

-The Thank You Screens are identical up to this point, including the block caps “Show Results” button text, along with the obligatory comedy beard GIF.
+The Endings are identical up to this point, including the block caps “Show Results” button text, along with the obligatory comedy beard GIF.

 9. Here is where the magic happens.
-At this point, Beardbrand applies the Redirect to URL feature to each Thank You Screen to send the person to a particular product page on its website depending on the personality type they came out as.
+At this point, Beardbrand applies the Button link feature to each Ending to send the person to a particular product page on its website depending on the personality type they came out as.

-For instance, Thank You Screen A is shown to those who come as an ‘Urban’ beardsman (we’ll explain how to do this in the next step).
-The URL of the landing page for Beardbrand’s Urban product collection is added to the Redirect to URL section…
+For instance, Ending A is shown to those who come as an ‘Urban’ beardsman (we’ll explain how to do this in the next step).
+The URL of the landing page for Beardbrand’s Urban product collection is added to the Button link section…

-… for Thank You Screen B – which is shown to traveling types – the URL of the landing page for the Traveler product collection is inserted.
+… for Ending B – which is shown to traveling types – the URL of the landing page for the Traveler product collection is inserted.
 This same process is repeated for the other personality types and their corresponding landing pages.

 For the record, the landing pages look pretty sweet:

-10. So, at long last, let’s talk about how you get the right Thank You Screen to show up based on the respondent’s personality type.
-For this, we’ll use Logic Jumps.
+10. So, at long last, let’s talk about how you get the right Endings to show up based on the respondent’s personality type.
+For this, we’ll use Logic.
 Don’t panic, it looks complicated at first glance but once you try it out yourself you’ll be fine:

-Look back to step four, where Beardbrand set up the calculator function so that:
+Look back to step four, where Beardbrand set up calculations so that: